Kushal007-Bhandari/techlabs-app/README.md

 ### Weather API Setup
 To make the weather API demo functional:

-1. Sign up for a free API key at [WeatherAPI.com](https://www.weatherapi.com/)
+1. Sign up for a free API key at [OpenWeatherMap](https://openweathermap.org/)
-2. Replace `YOUR_API_KEY` in `src/pages/ApiPage.tsx` with your actual API key
+2. Replace the API key in `src/pages/WeatherPage.tsx` with your actual API key
 3. The API will then provide real-time weather data for any city

 ### Contact Form API
 The contact form is configured to send data to `https://api.aakashlabs.com/contact`.
-Ensure this endpoint is available and properly configured.
+Make sure this endpoint is available and properly configured.

 ## 📁 Project Structure